Gayluner/learn-git/ReadMe.txt

-git is a distrabuted Version control system. git is free software distrabuted under GPL. git is a good tool! learn git about branch !
+git is a distrabuted Version control system. git is free software distrabuted under GPL. git is a good tool! learn git about branch !gao yidian shiqing~!